IBM-EPBL/IBM-Project-36345-1660294343/README.md

 Data Collection:

-Collect the dataset or Create the dataset
+1.Collect the dataset or Create the dataset

 Image Preprocessing:

-Import the ImageDataGenerator library
+1.Import the ImageDataGenerator library
-Configure ImageDataGenerator class
+2.Configure ImageDataGenerator class
-Applying ImageDataGenerator functionality to trainset and testset Model Building
+3.Applying ImageDataGenerator functionality to trainset and testset

+Model Building

-Importing The Model Building Libraries
+1.Importing The Model Building Libraries 2.Initializing The Model
-Initializing The Model
-Adding CNN Layers
+3.Adding CNN Layers
-Adding Dense Layers
+4.Adding Dense Layers
-Configure The Learning Process
+5.Configure The Learning Process
-Train The Model
+6.Train The Model
-Save The Model
+7.Save The Model
-Test The Model
+8.Test The Model

 Train The Model On IBM

-Register For IBM Cloud
+1.Register For IBM Cloud
-Train Model On IBM (used to integrate flask application) Application Building:
+2.Train Model On IBM (used to integrate flask application)

+Application Building:

-Create HTML Pages
+1.Create HTML Pages
-Build Python Code
+2.Build Python Code
-Run The Application
+3.Run The Application